OwenFeik/realmview/README.md

 * Place media in directories
 * Manage fog of war by player
 * Specify which users are allowed to join the game
-* Measurements, persistent measurements
 * Hold a button to rotate a sprite
 * Save perms, reload when the same scene is loaded
 * Added tokens can't be edited by players
 * Token health bars
 * Better database abstraction
-* Should avoid creating duplicate layers when players are joining.
 * Queue messages when websocket isn't open.
 * Loading screen when websocket disconnected for some duration.
 * Aura